 We find that most complaints are satisfactorily resolved informally at Stage 1, however if the member of staff is unable to resolve your complaint, you can ask for your complaint to be formally investigated following the complaint process outlined in this policy.

-If we do not succeed in resolving your complaint, you may make a complaint to the Department for Transport Complaints procedure – Department for Transport – GOV.UK (www.gov.uk)
+If we do not succeed in resolving your complaint, you may make a complaint to Active Travel England: Complaints procedure – Active Travel England.

 Anonymous complaints will be considered where there is sufficient information provided to enable the case to be investigated.

 Where there is not sufficient information provided, we may decide to take no further action but will record the complaint in case it becomes clear that action is required at a later date.

 Associated Policies and Procedures